usnistgov/OSCAL/docs/content/tutorials/catalog/_index.md

               "name" : "label",
               "value" : "Other information"
             } ],
-            "prose" : "Many organizations appoint an information security manager to take overall\nresponsibility for the development and implementation of information security and to\nsupport the identification of controls.\n\nHowever, responsibility for resourcing and implementing the controls will often remain\nwith individual managers.
-One common practice is to appoint an owner for each asset who\nthen becomes responsible for its day-to-day protection."
+            "prose" : "Many organizations appoint an information security manager to take overall responsibility for the development and implementation of information security and to support the identification of controls.\n\nHowever, responsibility for resourcing and implementing the controls will often remain with individual managers.
+One common practice is to appoint an owner for each asset who then becomes responsible for its day-to-day protection."
           } ]
         }, {
           "id" : "s1.1.2",